 Montenegro hands Djukanovic seventh term as prime minister

-PODGORICA (Reuters) - Montenegro's parliament handed Milo Djukanovic a seventh term as prime minister on Tuesday, and he promised to pay "special attention" to fighting the organized crime and corruption which is rife in the EU hopeful.
+PODGORICA, Dec 4 (Reuters) - Montenegro's parliament handed Milo Djukanovic a seventh term as prime minister on Tuesday, and he promised to pay "special attention" to fighting the organised crime and corruption which is rife in the EU hopeful.

 Djukanovic has served as prime minister or president for all but three of the past 21 years, through the break-up of Yugoslavia in the 1990s and the dissolution of Montenegro's 88-year union with Serbia in 2006.